nealmick/ned/README.md

 # About the Project
 Ned is a feature-rich text editor built with Dear ImGui that combines the power of modern development tools with a lightweight, embeddable architecture.
 At its core, Ned provides a sophisticated text editing experience with Tree Sitter syntax highlighting supporting over 15 programming languages including C++, Python, JavaScript, Rust, Go, and more.
 The editor features custom lexer modes for specialized file types and includes advanced features like multi-cursor editing, line jumping, and a built-in file tree explorer.

 The editor includes LSP integration with support for clangd, gopls, pyright, and TypeScript language servers, providing goto definition, find references, and symbol information.
 Ned also includes a terminal emulator and AI integration with OpenRouter support.
 The editor features emoji support with proper font rendering, custom shader effects, and a theming system.
-The project is designed to be embeddable in other ImGui applications through the ned_embed library, making it easy to integrate into your own projects.d
+The project is designed to be embeddable in other ImGui applications through the ned_embed library, making it easy to integrate into your own projects.

-Current Ned is tested on MacOs both Arm and Intel, There is also a debian build availabe.
+Currently Ned is tested on MacOs both Arm and Intel, There is also a debian build availabe.
 Windows is not support, but hopefully will added in future.

 If you have questions or issues feel free to reach out.